 In December, Terex Utilities shipped the drill to Leidos, a contractor working for the foundation in Antarctica.
-Designed to meet the specific needs of the Antarctic Support Contract, the 330 auger drill features a unique mounting configuration and numerous insulation and heating modifications to operate in the extreme environment.
+Designed to meet the specific needs of the NSF-managed U.S. Antarctic Program, the 330 auger drill features a unique mounting configuration and numerous insulation and heating modifications to operate in the extreme environment.

 The new drill replaces a Model 330 that has been in service by the contractor since 1990.